How to Install Odoo on Ubuntu

 sudo apt update

-Wait for the update to finish before proceeding to the next step.
+Wait for the update to finish.

 Step 2: Install Odoo Dependencies

-Install Odoo dependencies with the following command:
+Install Odoo dependencies, including Python3, with the following command:

 sudo apt install -y build-essential wget python3-dev python3-venv python3-wheel libfreetype6-dev libxml2-dev libzip-dev libldap2-dev libsasl2-dev python3-setuptools node-less libjpeg-dev zlib1g-dev libpq-dev libxslt1-dev libldap2-dev libtiff5-dev libjpeg8-dev libopenjp2-7-dev liblcms2-dev libwebp-dev libharfbuzz-dev libfribidi-dev libxcb1-dev